kinde-oss/kinde-cli/README.md

 # Kinde command line utility

+## Status

-##### This is work in progress.
-API is subject to change without warning or be missing.
+This is a work in progress.
+APIs may change without notice or be missing.

 ## Features